endeavouros-arm/images/README.md

     $ su    (switch to root - enter root's password)

-    # cd /root
+    # cd /tmp

-In your root directory, make sure a folder named exper-images does not exist
+In your tmp directory, make sure a folder named exper-images does not exist

     # git clone https://github.com/pudges-place/exper-images.git